 For MTN, MainOne and Rack Center, which I have reviewed their cloud offerings extensively for clients, as part of my company advisory services in Nigeria, the data center technical capabilities are largely the same.
 They meet most of the industry top standards.
 However, the pricing model is totally different.
 (I will not get into which one is most affordable since they do not make their prices public).

 Potential Implications to Nigeria

 If Nigeria does not do the basic things before pushing this regulation across all sectors, it would simply make these startups to do what many have done in most countries where such laws have been put in place.
 Yes, many startups would just re-incorporate in U.S. and then pay U.S. taxes even though the customers are Nigerian customers.
 Provided the government does not block their IP addresses [they must block Netflix, Google, Facebook, etc before they could do so], nothing much would change.
 It is always harder to police digital companies unlike industrial-age firms with their lands and physical domains.

 Besides, hosting is not just about space; it involves looking at companies with primitives and code libraries which can make developments faster.
 Working with AWS saves me thousands of hours because it has many primitives which I can adapt for my designs.
 If the local hosting firms cannot offer such [many do not], any mandate would not move Nigeria forward on the path of innovation.
 Yes, we would not stagnate because we are cut-off from the best in the world.
-So, I hope this law holds for only telecoms; they have the money to comply, locally!----Hire me to speak in your event, program or company
+So, I hope this law holds for only telecoms; they have the money to comply, locally!

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).